seksitha/elementor-posts-widget-extended/README.md

 ## I'm open for the job opportunity as a self-taught :bowtie:
 I’m a self-taught.
 So this is a learning experience and it is a really satisfying result.
 Printing 3000 lines of code trying to understand the widget from the ground up and using AngularJS to add functionality.
 This is what I like to do. contact me if you curious about who I am as a coder : seksitha@gmail.com.\
-If you're really appreciate my work send a few bucks to my Paypal with email above. :pray:
+If you're really appreciate my work send me the link of the website that use this plugin with email above. for my job seeking reference. :pray: